UK willing to supply jets to allies so they can send fighter planes to Ukraine

 Britain announced a new package of sanctions, imposing an export ban on every piece of equipment Russia has been found using on the battlefield in Ukraine.

-The Prime Minister will use a call with G7 leaders, including US President Joe Biden, to “move faster” in arming Volodymyr Zelensky’s resistance against the invasion.
+The Prime Minister will use a call with G7 leaders, including US President Joe Biden, to urge allies to “move faster” in arming Volodymyr Zelensky’s resistance against the invasion.

 Britain will be training Ukrainian pilots on Nato-standard jets but allies have been reluctant to release the modern warplanes requested by the Ukrainian President.